wavemaker/docs/learn/documentation-reference.md

 ## WaveMaker App Development Flow

-1. Design you app by simply dragging-and-dropping widgets on a page.
+1. Design your app by simply dragging-and-dropping widgets on a page.

 :::tip
 Widgets are UI elements, which make your app functional without coding.
 Explore the [widgets library](/learn/app-development/widgets/widget-library).